w3c/specberus/doc/Presentation.md

 * Added a *summary of results*, with internal links.
 * Implemented a few new rules.
 * Some enhancements related to usability and design.
-* Extended the suite of unit tests.
+* Extended the suite of tests (there are 63 individual tests now).
 * Bug-fixing.
 * Deployed on a dedicated *Node.js* server.